Welcome to the age of the 1099

 You are responsible for federal and state (if applicable) taxes on your adjusted gross income.
 So the more tax deductions you can find, the more money you’ll keep in your pocket.

-Filing quarterly taxes: First, calculate your adjusted gross income from self-employment for the year.
+First, calculate your adjusted gross income from self-employment for the year.
 (The more deductions you find, the less you’ll have to pay!)
 Use the IRS’s Form 1040-ES as a worksheet to determine your estimated tax payments.

-What is the Self-Employment Tax?
+What is the Self-Employment Tax rate?

 How much will I pay in taxes?